gitlabhq/gitlabhq/doc/api/tags.md

 ## New release

-Add release notes to the existing git tag
+Add release notes to the existing git tag.
+It returns 200 if the release is created successfully.
+If the tag does not exist, 404 is returned.

 ```
 PUT /projects/:id/repository/tags/:tag_name/release